 The Initial Site Assessment examined more than 100 commercial, industrial and vacant sites for contamination impacts.
 Twenty-six medium- and high-rated sites that could potentially be acquired for the project were identified.
-Twenty-three fall within land needed for the Preferred Alternative.
 Low-rated sites do not require any further attention.
-Recommendations for each medium- and high-rated site would include Preliminary Site Investigation (PSI), if one has not yet been completed.
-Further assessment of the regulatory status and site conditions will be required for sites that are already subject to regulatory action or that are already undergoing remediation.
-A PSI has been completed on six properties to which access was granted.
-Other PSIs will be completed as access can be obtained by provisions in Michigan law.
+Recommendations for each medium- and high-rated site include Preliminary Site Investigation for most of the sites.
+Further assessment of the regulatory status and site conditions of others is also recommended.
+A PSI has been completed on two properties to which access was granted.
+Other PSIs will be completed once a Preferred Alternative has been selected and access can be obtained by provisions in Michigan law.
 It is anticipated that some of the sites with limited surface soil impacts from petroleum, metals, etc., can be remediated by limited soil removal.
 Sites with large areas of soil contamination may be amenable to capping to prevent exposure, especially if the contaminants are non-volatile and relatively immobile.